JasonEtco/jasonet.co/posts/remix-first-impressions.md

 * [Remix](https://remix.run/): "...a full stack web framework that lets you focus on the user interface and work back through web fundamentals to deliver a fast, slick, and resilient user experience."
 * [PlanetScale](https://planetscale.com/): "The MySQL-compatible serverless database platform."
 * [Prisma](https://prisma.io/): "Next-generation Node.js and TypeScript ORM"
-* [TailwindCSS](https://tailwindcss.com/) (not new to me, because its awesome and I love using it)
+* [TailwindCSS](https://tailwindcss.com/) (not new to me, because it's awesome and I love using it)

 Of these, Remix (partially because of it's position as a framework, and partially because of it's opinionated design) is the most prominent part of this stack.
 Most interesting is seeing where and how those tools combine, getting them working well with each other, and the very random niche problems one encounters when trying to use them together.

 This isn't a proper "review" of these tools; I firmly believe that tools are both good and bad depending on the context in which you're using them.
 This is more of a brain-dump of my experience of using these tools so far.

-Also, and this is important: **I'm very new to Remix** so its totally possible that I write "gee whiz I wish this existed" and it actually does, is well documented, and I haven't found it.
+Also, and this is important: **I'm very new to Remix** so it's totally possible that I write "gee whiz I wish this existed" and it actually does, is well documented, and I haven't found it.
 [Please tell me!](https://twitter.com/JasonEtco)

 ## Remix